I have rescued and fostered many pets over the years. Keeping my pets healthy and happy is my number one priority.

 The kitten will enjoy feeling the towel and the warmth.
 Have someone else hold them while you prepare their bedding.

 Turn the heating pad onto the lowest setting.
-Wrap the towel around the heating so that one layer is surrounding the heating pad.
+Wrap the towel around it so that one layer is surrounding the heating pad.

-It is important that the heating pad supplies warmth but not be too hot, especially if the kitten is orphaned or does not have litter mates to snuggle with.
+It is important that the heating pad supplies warmth but isn't too hot, especially if the kitten is orphaned or does not have litter mates to snuggle with.

 Kittens may feel safer if they have somewhere that they can "hide" or somewhere they can snuggle as they recover from the ordeal of their bath.